RECCAP2-ocean/Southern-Ocean/pCO2-figs7+9_lg/README.md

 - all_my_code:
   `%pip install --user git+https://github.com/lukegre/all_my_code/`
   Gives access to common datasets (SOCAT, RECCAP2 regions) and useful xarray functions.
-Has more requirements that you'll need to insstall.
+Has more requirements that you'll need to install.
 See the repo: [https://github.com/lukegre/all_my_code/](https://github.com/lukegre/all_my_code/).
 - RECCAP2 scripts  (only for raw data)
   R2-scripts can be found at [https://github.com/RECCAP2-ocean/R2-scripts/](https://github.com/RECCAP2-ocean/R2-scripts/) and contains scripts to read in data easily.